Xunnamius/hashnav/README.md

 	<script type="text/javascript" src="myMainExternalScript.js"></script>

 Note the general order.
 Scripts that come before the HashNav core (HashNav.js) should always come before, while scripts that come after should almost always come after.

-Of course, to save http requests, one could consolidate the various module files he or she wishes to use into one javascript file.

 How to Use
 ----------